AD-Lectures/infectious-disease-modeling/README.md

-# infectious-disease-modeling
+# inf-dis-modeling.github.com
-Introduction to infectious disease modeling.
+Slides and material on mathematical modelling of infectious diseases.